Stuffed Peppers with Rice and Mushrooms – Vegetarian Recipe

 - Place the peppers, and the tops, into the boiling water and cook for 5 minutes.

-- Remove peppers and cool.
+- Remove peppers and cool off in cold water.

 - Arrange peppers in a shallow baking dish.